Roles and development opportunities available to help progress your career in intelligence.

 - solve problems based on facts and logic to guide decision-making

-The working environment is governed by legislation, regulations, guidelines and specialist codes of practice.
+- keep up to date with legislation, regulations, guidelines and specialist codes of practice

 - possessing strong attention to detail and accuracy